 7. Keeping Their Nails Trimmed

 Another simple solution that will help your dog from slipping is to keep their nails trimmed to the proper length.
-If they grow out too long, the nails could cause slipping, as they create instability.
-You can do this at home using nail clippers designed for dogs or even a filing device that shaves the nail down.
-Otherwise, a groomer can take care of maintaining your dog’s nails.
+If they grow out too long, the nails could slip, creating instability.

 8. Trimming the Hair on Their Paws